top of page

 SCHOLARSHIP

-Fellows will each receive a scholarship of $3,000 for the four-week period; these funds will be provided in four (4) installments as part of successful completion of components of the program.
+Fellows will each receive a scholarship of $3,000 for the five-week period; these funds will be disbursed in installments as part of successful completion of components of the program.

 OFFICE PLACEMENT

-Each fellow will receive a Capitol mentor during the four (4) weeks to support their virtual internship.
+Each fellow will receive a Capitol mentor during the five (5) weeks to support their internship.

 HOUSING & TRANSPORTATION ARRANGEMENTS